EMT Gives CPR To Suspected Coronavirus Patient On LAX-Bound Flight, Now Feeling Symptoms

 When Tony Aldapa saw the man in grave condition, he used his EMT training to try to save him by performing CPR, along with help from others.

-“It was all kinda just second nature to see someone in a bad place you try to bring them out of the bad place,” Aldapa said.
+“It was all kind of just second nature to see someone in a bad place, you try to bring them out of the bad place,” Aldapa said.
 “There were three of us that were essentially tag-teaming doing chest compressions, probably about 45 minutes.”

 The passenger’s wife later revealed that her husband had symptoms of coronavirus before getting on the flight and was heading home to get tested.